Find Affordable College Courses

 Montclair, NJ

-Montclair State University landed the #11 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
-Located in the large suburb of Montclair, Montclair State is a public college with a fairly large student population.
+Montclair State University did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
+It came in at #11 on the list.
+Located in the large suburb of Montclair, Montclair State is a public school with a fairly large student population.

 About 60% of the students majoring in communication and journalism at the school are women while 40% are male.